pickey-ai/Information/pickey-intro-features.md

 	- [https://pickey.ai/market/faq.html](https://pickey.ai/market/faq.html) (faq page)
 	- [https://pickey.ai](https://pickey.ai) (website)
 	- [https://pickey.ai/market/market.html](https://pickey.ai/market/market.html) (3D, AR Keymoji Store)
+ - In Summary, PicKey creates a new kind of a Master Password (called the Master Key) from a combination of :

+    a) Your favorite picture (leveraging adaptive picture memory)
+    b) An animated 3D character (often has music & sound)

+	This combination creates a Master Key that you use to login/signup to PicKey.
+Once in, PicKey manages, saves and autofills all your passwords.

+	Imagine creating a Master Key with a picture of your room featuring a roaring virtual dinosaur, or managing all your passwords with a photo of your favorite teddy bear and a dancing robot beside it, or turning that favorite painting on the wall with a hummingbird hovering in front, into a password vault.
+The possibilities are endless, private, personalized, fun and most importantly .. random (your choices for master key, will be naturally unpredictable than mine).
 ## PicKey.ai - Novel Features
 1. PicKey leverages human photographic memory to transform visual and audiographic recall into a Master Password (Master Key) that is intuitively memorable.
 2. PicKey harnesses real-world entropy, which is [significantly higher](https://blog.pickey.ai/defying-brute-force-the-unparalleled-strength-of-pickeys-master-key/) than what today's computer systems can achieve.
 This establishes PicKey’s Master Keys as the most robust Master Passwords available.